I Can Hear A Siren

 float; down the stream

-The chromatic ostinato is a common theme in many songs and recordings that came out of Seaton Snook, resembling the incessant and inescapable sound of the waves.
-The sense of inevitable doom, as well, is something that comes up again and again in Snookish music.
+The chromatic ostinato of the melody is a feature of many tunes and recordings that came out of Seaton Snook, perhaps resembling the incessant and inescapable sound of the waves, or the sense of history repeating itself.

 * A scream from the sea as a portent of doom, of course, reminds us of Jacob Cox's horse.
 This song, however, predates the horse incidents, which happened in 1868.